Posteromedial Tibial Bowing (PMTB)

 For older children, when the limb length discrepancy gets to be more than 4 to 5 cm (1.6 to 2 inches), or if the angulated shin bone is not spontaneously straightening enough, we consider surgery.
 We perform surgery as early as ages 4-6 in more severe cases.

 Surgery for posteromedial bowing of the tibia includes lengthening the Achilles tendon.
 Then the surgeon performs an osteotomy, making one or two bone cuts, (depending on the severity of the deformity), in the shin bone and applies an external fixator to gradually lengthen the bone and correct the angular deformity.
+During lengthening, the patient will have intensive physical therapy.
 Once the lengthened bone is well healed, the external fixator is removed and a cast is put on for one month.
 Then the patient continues recovery with physical therapy.
 A second lengthening may be necessary when the child is a teenager if there will be a significant limb length discrepancy.
 For some children, these lengthening treatments can be paired with stunting the growth of the longer limb around ages 10-12 years in an effort to minimize the amount of lengthening needed.
 This minimally invasive procedure is called epiphysiodesis.

 The goal of treatment in posteromedial tibial bowing is for the child, when fully mature, to have straight legs of equal length.
 Treatment must be individualized for each child, taking into account the predicted height and predicted limb length discrepancy.
 Both of these can be estimated with the Multiplier App.

 Why come to the International Center for Limb Lengthening for treatment of posteromedial tibial bowing?